 Many courses require work in a laboratory, where the theory learned in a classroom is applied to practical problems.

 Both in preparing term papers and in doing assignments for your classes, you are likely to use the library more than you have in the past.
 It is essential to learn how to use the library, InfoHawk, the web-based computerized library service, and online database.
 Each library on the campus has trained employees who are happy to answer your questions about the library's organization, the location of specific materials, bibliographies, and so on.
+For more information, please visit the library's website.

 You will have many examinations.
 Nearly every class has a "final examination" at the end of the semester.
 Most have "mid-term examination(s)" near the middle of the semester.
 There may be additional "tests" or "quizzes" given with greater frequency, perhaps even weekly.
 All these tests are designed to assure that students are doing the work that is assigned to them, and to measure how much they are learning.